-STRAND 1: CREATIVITY & INNOVATION STRAND 2: EXPLORING METHODS AND PROCEDURES STRAND 3: APPLYING SOLUTIONS STRAND 4: CAREER PATHWAYS Students will: Students will: Students will: Students will: Select from a variety of resources, the most appropriate resources to solve an identified problem Identify tools, materials and equipment to perform tasks Demonstrate awareness of the safe and hygienic use of tools and equipment t Manipulate simple equipment, tools and materials to execute a simple task Differentiate materials, tools and equipment C bserve the rules and procedures of working within a group entify technological applications for given tasks ICT ATTAINMENT TARGET COMMUNICATION AND Communicate ideas and in support individual needs and S: COLLABORATION - Use technology information, and work collaborativel d contribution to the learning of other G - use digital tools to design and dev strate their learning and understandir s. / to y to rs. relop ng of OBJECTIVES: Students will: Define term stationery.
-Identify various stationery u Explain the process of how Differentiate among paper to the business office. ised in paper i types a business offices s made. nd sizes and their uses in
+STRAND 1: CREATIVITY & INNOVATION STRAND 2: EXPLORING METHODS AND PROCEDURES STRAND 3: APPLYING SOLUTIONS STRAND 4: CAREER PATHWAYS Students will: Students will: Students will: Students will: Select from a variety of resources, the most appropriate resources to solve an identified problem Identify tools, materials and equipment to perform tasks Demonstrate awareness of the safe and hygienic use of tools and equipment Manipulate simple equipment, tools and materials to execute a simple task Differentiate materials, tools and equipment Observe the rules and procedures of working within a group Identify technological applications for given tasks communicate ideas and in support individual needs and DESIGNING AND PRODUCING OLLABORATION - Use technology formation, and work collaboratively contribution to the learning of other G - use digital tools to design and dev strate their learning and understandir beine term stationery.
+Identify various stationery u Explain the process of how p Differentiate among paper t the business office.